Mathématique: Chapter 63

 “Not sure I’d look at it quite that way,” Rush began.

 “Oh yeah?
 Well, what do you care?
-Past-you is dead,” McKay snapped, high-energy, high-volume, in high Earth orbit
+Past You is dead,” McKay snapped, high-energy, high-volume, in high Earth orbit.

-Rush opened both hands.
+Rush opened his hands.

-“You’re fair fucking difficult,” Rush informed him.
+“You’re fair fuckin’ difficult,” Rush informed him.

-“Noted” Rush said, dryly.
+“Noted,” Rush said dryly.

 They watched the planet in silence.